Review Presentations

 And it should be always remembered that civil defense is an important part of the deterrence.

-Free Electron Laser technology (PDF 1.9 MB)
+Free Electron Laser (FEL) technology (PDF 2.5 MB)

 After about four decades of research and development, FEL technology is entering